 Performance: Copying large structures can lead to slower execution times, especially if the function is called frequently.

-2. Passing structures by reference

-Passing structures by reference involves passing a pointer to the structure instead of the structure itself.
+Passing structures by reference: Passing structures by reference involves passing a pointer to the structure instead of the structure itself.
 This means the function operates on the original structure, allowing for modifications that affect the original data.

-Example of passing by reference
+Example of passing by reference:

 #include <stdio.h>